ܪܒܐ

 yulpānā lē pārēq l-ˁālam āpin rabbā yan zˁōrā ìwet.

-Learning never stops whether you are an elder or young.
+Learning never stops whether you are an adult or a youth.

 Inflection